 - Musician First Class Courtney R. Williams, Concert Moderator for the United States Navy Concert Band.

-- Despite common depictions, this trope is subverted in the two most legitimately badass American presidents: Abraham Lincoln is said to have had a shrill, nasally voice and Theodore Roosevelt had a mid-range voice - his voice was the first president's to ever be receorded and a sample can be found here
+- Despite common depictions, this trope is subverted in the two most legitimately badass American presidents: Abraham Lincoln is said to have had a shrill, nasal voice and Theodore Roosevelt had a mid-range voice - his voice was the first president's to ever be receorded and a sample can be found here.

 - Steve Blum.